 Factory made fiberglass boats utilize a female mold with laminates made of sprayed resin and chopped glass fibers or, in more expensive boats, hand laid fiberglass and polyester resin.
 These methods are only suitable for volume production due to the high cost of the mold.

 There are much better methods that make it practical to produce a single boat using fiberglass materials.
 Glen-L has done a great deal of research into the various options for “one-off” construction.
 This research has resulted in our 400 page book:FIBERGLASS BOATBUILDING FOR AMATEURS.
 It has also produced several designs which are detailed in our online catalog “Fiberglass Construction” section.

 There are two types of “one-off” construction detailed in our plans: sandwich core and fiberglass planking (C-Flex).
 By using either of these methods you can produce a fiberglass boat that is equal to or exceeds the quality of factory-built boats.
 These materials are well within the abilities of the amateur, even those who have never built a boat before.
 The Glen-L methods are especially designed with you, the amateur, in mind.

 PLEASE NOTE: While we are enthusiastic about these “one-off” fiberglass methods, in order to be properly utilized, the boat must be specifically designed for the materials.
 We have designs which are especially adapted to these methods and have detailed them accordingly.
-We do NOT recommend taking our other designs or buying a Frame Kit with the intention of using one of these methods unless they are specifically intended for fiberglass construction.
+We do NOT recommend taking our other designs with the intention of using one of these methods unless they are specifically intended for fiberglass construction.
 Our plans detail clearly the best method for building each particular boat.
 To protect your investment and have a boat you’ll be proud of, avoid improvising.